Is it common with cradle cap AND eczema in babies? I mean to have both?

-How can I cure cradle cap and eczema completely in a 4-month-old baby?
+And how can I the cure cradle cap and eczema completely in my 4-month-old baby?

 I am using baby oil for her hair and combing it.
 It takes away some of the cradle cap, but not all of it.
 I’ve also tried using a toothbrush.

 I also found some liquid on her head.
-Is that common?
+Is this common?
 I am using hydrocortisone cream for eczema.
 Now it seems to be under control.
 How do I prevent it from coming again?

 Treatments For Cradle Cap And Eczema In Babies

 You are asking about both cradle cap and eczema in babies, two completely different conditions with different causes and treatments.
 So I try to answer both.

 For a start, both these conditions are common!

 Cradle cap affects some 10% of all 1-month-old babies and as many as 70% of tall 3-month-old babies.
 After 3 months, the occurrence slowly falls.
 (Source)

 Eczema is also common.
 Up to some 60% of all 1-year-old babies have or have had eczema.
 (Source)